markocupic/composer-file-copier-plugin/README.md

 # Composer File Copier Plugin

-With this Composer plugin you can copy files from a package to a target directory during the `composer install` or `composer update` process.
+With this **Composer plugin** you can copy files/folders located inside a **composer package** to a directory during the `composer install` or `composer update` process.

-The configuration is made in the extra key of the composer.json file of the respective package.
+The configuration is made in the extra key of the composer.json file of the respective composer package.

 Note that this is a very **powerful but also dangerous tool** that can **delete directories** and **destroy installations** if you do not care.